ejentoai/Quickstart-Template/README.md

 | `NEXT_PUBLIC_SECRET_KEY` | Secret key for encryption | A JWT Secret Key of your choice|

 ## 🎯 Application Behavior

-### Public Agent Mode - Dual User Identification

-When `NEXT_PUBLIC_AGENT=true` is enabled, the application supports two distinct modes of user identification with all data stored in your configured database:

-#### 1. Anonymous Users (Authentication Disabled - `NEXT_PUBLIC_AUTH_FLOW=false`)
-- Anonymous users can access the AI agent without logging in
-- Each browser session maintains its own isolated chat history in the database
-- Chat history is linked to browser session IDs for complete isolation between users
-- Users can only access chats from their current browser session
-- Chat history persists across page reloads within the same session
-- Data is stored in the database with session-based associations

-#### 2. Authenticated Users (Authentication Enabled - `NEXT_PUBLIC_AUTH_FLOW=true`)
-- Users must log in before accessing the AI agent
-- Chat history is tied to the authenticated user account in the database
-- Users can access their chat history across multiple devices and sessions
-- Provides persistent chat history that follows the user wherever they log in
-- All conversations are stored in the database with user ID associations
-- Ideal for production applications with registered users

 ### Configuration Flow